-FORS 315 Forensic Entomology (4 semester hours)
+FORS 315 - Forensic Entomology

-Prerequisites: Minimum of 45 earned semester hours and BIOL 225 or permission of instructor Description: The forensic entomologist can use a number of different techniques including insect species succession, larval weight, length, and technical methods such as the accumulated degree-hour technique.
+Description: The forensic entomologist can use a number of different techniques including insect species succession, larval weight, length, and technical methods such as the accumulated degree-hour technique.
 The student is introduced to standard forensic procedures and, when practical, will see and use those procedures.
+Three hours of lecture, three hours of laboratory per week.
 Offered Summer Semester, odd-numbered years.